 If you think you’ve been a victim of credit card fraud, you must act immediately.
 Most credit card companies publish a toll-free number for you to call, which is also located on your statement and in your online account.

 Some credit card providers also offer 24/7 assistance for fraud.
-For example, if you have a major credit card like the Chase Sapphire Preferred® Card or a Chase Freedom Unlimited℠, Chase bank has an established procedure in place that helps you report the fraud over the phone, document it, have the charges reversed, and then obtain a new card.
+For example, if you have a major credit card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve℠ Card, Chase bank has an established procedure in place that helps you report the fraud over the phone, document it, have the charges reversed, and then obtain a new card.

-A similar procedure exists for other card providers like American Express and banks like Citi, Bank of America, TD Bank and HSBC.
-Note that some of the higher annual fee credit cards like The Platinum Card® from American Express or Premier Rewards Gold Card from American Express will provide you with the absolute best protection against credit card fraud.
+A similar procedure exists for other card providers like American Express and banks like Citi, Bank of America, TD Bank, and HSBC.
+Note that some cards with a higher annual fee (like The Platinum Card® from American Express or Premier Rewards Gold Card from American Express) will provide you with the absolute best protection against credit card fraud.

 Most banks also encourage you to contact the 3 major credit bureaus to place a fraud alert on your account.
-A fraud alert sends out a blanket request to all creditors to contact you before they open any new accounts on your behalf.
+A fraud alert simply sends out a blanket request to all creditors to contact you before they open any new accounts on your behalf.